chunlee-thong/flutter_boilerplate/README.md

 - response: your mapping response model from api here
 - request: your own model class to request api
+- db: model for hive or any database's model
 - save your common user data model

 ### pages